openhab/openhab-addons/bundles/org.openhab.binding.openweathermap/README.md

 ### One Call API Minutely Forecast

-Where available, the one call API provides a minutely precipitation forecast for the next 60 minutes.
+Where available, the One Call API provides a minutely precipitation forecast for the next 60 minutes.

 | Channel Group ID                                       | Channel ID           | Item Type            | Description                                                                |
 |--------------------------------------------------------|----------------------|----------------------|----------------------------------------------------------------------------|